French Comparative and Superlative: The Most Useful Guide

-- The Comparative and Superlative
+- The French Comparative

 - Irregular Comparative and Superlative Forms

-The Comparative and Superlative
+- Practice the Comparative and Superlative

 It allows you to say things like “I am faster than Dominic,” or “The black cat is bigger than the gray cat.”